SirenKing/dota_class_extensions_library/README.md

 # API: Ability Class:

-`ParentOverrideCurrentGesture( GameActivity_t )` Stop this unit's current gesture and replace it with the one you define.
+`ParentOverrideCurrentGesture( GameActivity_t )` Stop and override the current gesture of this ability's caster, replace it with the gesture you define.
 Takes a [GameActivity_t](https://moddota.com/api/#!/vscripts/GameActivity_t) enum.
+If you want to play a specific animation, look instead at `PlaySequenceWithRateModifier()` in the NPC class extension.

 `ApplyDamageToEnemiesWithin( v_location, int_radius, int_damage, enum_dmgType )` At [v_location](https://moddota.com/api/#!/vscripts?search=vector) on the map, deal int_damage to basic enemies within int_radius, the damage type being [enum_dmgType](https://moddota.com/api/#!/vscripts/DAMAGE_TYPES).
 Bear in mind that the damage type is an enum, not a string (it will not work if you put quotes around the enum).